About

 Simmons & Simmons has been collecting modern and contemporary art since the 1980s, led by Stuart Evans, a former Partner at the firm.
 Initially Stuart concentrated on purchasing small paintings and drawings by British artists of the Modern period, (Bell, Bomberg, Fry, Redpath, etc) and prints by established contemporary British and American artists (Hodgkin, Kossoff, Lichtenstein, Oldenberg, etc).

-Having cut his teeth on the Modern scene, Stuart became more and more exposed to the work of London-based emerging contemporary artists.
-In 1993 Stuart decided to shift the focus of the collection to acquiring the works of the contemporary artists who were generating excitement within the art world and beyond.
-In doing so, Stuart assembled a collection which reflected the energy, commitment and diversity of the emerging Young British Artists he had seen around London.
+By engaging deeply with the work of London-based emerging contemporary artists, in 1993 the focus of the collection shifted to focus on acquiring the works of the contemporary artists who were generating excitement within the art world and beyond.
+In doing so, the firm assembled a collection which reflected the energy, commitment and diversity of the emerging Young British Artists he had seen around London.
 To this day, we continue to collect the work of emerging, early career artists.

-Stuart enlisted the help of now-renowned art dealer, Thomas Dane, to guide the growth of collection.
+The help of now-renowned art dealer, Thomas Dane, was enlisted to guide the growth of collection.
 With Thomas Dane’s help, Simmons acquired works of art which both challenged traditional modes of corporate collecting, whilst also taking care to ensure that the works suited a living and breathing working environment.

 One of the most enjoyable aspects of the collection is the development of relationships with the artists from whom we have acquired works.
 Once an artist enters our collection it is a joy to follow the course of their career.
 We love to host artists talks in order to give our colleagues insight into the artist’s practice.